Rosemeis/halkoSVD/README.md

-# Cython/Python implementation of Halko algorithm (PCAone)
+# Cython/Python implementation of Halko algorithm
-This is a fast implementation of the PCAone Halko algorithm in Python/Cython for genotype data.
+This is a fast implementation of Halko algorithm in Python/Cython for genotype data.
 It takes binary PLINK format (*.bed, *.bim, *.fam) as input.
 For simplicity, mean imputation is performed for missing data.

 It is inspired by the lovely *PCAone* software!
 Have a look [here](https://github.com/Zilong-Li/PCAone).